Selimach/visualization/README.md

 #### 1 - Transportation
 #### Urban transport
-Descriptive statistics of the french urban transport network, based on a set of data available online (source: RATP).
+a - Descriptive statistics of the french urban transport network, based on a set of data available online (source: RATP).
 This type of reports can be automatically generated and updated for example each month.

+b - Analysis of the mobility evolution in 11 European cities since March 2020.
+Creation of a multidimensional map to benchmark cities.

 #### Air transport
 a - Display of the number of daily flights operated within European airports since Jan 2019 (data sourced from Eurocontrol).
 It is another example of a clear visualization that can be obtained with ggplot2 library.